givemeapassword/givemeapassword/README.md

 I'm a student of SfedU in the direction of Mathematical support and administration of information systems.
-- 🌱 I’m currently learning Python, C++, algorithms, OOP, networking, git
+- 🌱 I’m currently learning Python, C++, algorithms, OOP, networking, git, AI
 - 📫 How to reach me:  **[Telegram](https://t.me/Black_Homethat), [VK](https://vk.com/tihonov2003)**
+- 😄 Pronouns: Wanderer
+- ⚡ Fun fact: I'm a hobbit
 <!--
 https://media.tenor.com/X4i9UfhS69QAAAAC/ed-cowboy.gif
 **givemeapassword/givemeapassword** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.